KirkDCO/NNFS/README.md

 Since my intention was more mathematical and theoretical, I relied on base R.

+*Done*

+There are a few things left to do here (e.g., batch normalization of weights, implement dropout), and I'm sure more will come up over time.
+For now, I've accomplished my goal and will work on this as I have time.

 ## LICENSE

 Copyright 2018 Robert Kirk DeLisle